Technologicat/unpythonic/README.md

 ## Notes

 The trampoline implementation takes its remarkably clean and simple approach from ``recur.tco`` in [fn.py](https://github.com/fnpy/fn.py).
 Our main improvements are a cleaner syntax for the client code, and the addition of the FP looping constructs.
+An important source of inspiration was also [tco](https://github.com/baruchel/tco) by Thomas Baruchel, for thinking about the possibilities of TCO in Python.

 ### On ``let`` and Python